 Governance and the Financial Crisis

-Should boards of financial firms be blamed for the financial crisis?
-Using a large sample of data on nonfinancial and financial firms for the period 1996-2007, I document that the governance of financial firms is, on average, not obviously worse than in nonfinancial firms.
-In fact, using simple governance scores and governance indices as measures, banks and nonbank financial firms generally appear to be better governed than nonfinancial firms.
+Should boards of financial firms be blamed for the financial crisis' Using a large sample of data on nonfinancial and financial firms for the period 1996-2007, I document that the governance of financial firms is, on average, not obviously worse than in nonfinancial firms.
+Even the issue of executive compensation is not as clear cut as suggested by the media.
 I also document that bank directors earned significantly less compensation than their counterparts in nonfinancial firms and banks receiving bailout money had boards that were more independent than in other banks.
-My results suggest that measures of governance that have been the focus of recent governance policies are insufficient to describe governance failures attributed to financial firms.
-Moreover, recent governance reforms may have to shoulder some of the blame placed on boards of financial firms.
+I discuss implications of these findings.

 Suggested Citation: Suggested Citation